mfaani/mfaani/content/posts/clean-codes/refactoring-tips.md

 - If needed write down the new signature.
 - Do refactor incrementally.
 - The bigger the codebase is, the more time it takes for you to come up with a good architecture.
 Often the code-change is very little, but just coming up with the correct mindset and steps take time.
 Might need to re-do your refactor.
 It's totally fine to refactor your refactored code again.
 Make sure you communicate to your team members that a lot of time is needed.
 - The bigger the refactoring is, the more QA work that will be needed.
+- Create a diagram in incremental steps
+    - High Level diagram.
+Remove edge cases.
+Example: `Enter Flow >> Check Device Model >> Check if user is allowed to Activate Device >> Activate Device >> Exit Flow`
+    - More Detailed diagram. `Enter flow from ScreenA >> Check Device Model >> Check if user is allowed to Activate >> Check if device is online >> setup device >> If success then Exit flow | If failure then retry`
+  You can have a more detailed diagram than this too.
+The note is to do it steps.
+Often using writing down on a paper initially makes things a whole lot easier for me.

 ### Other tips: